hannahvsawiuk/PropBot/docs/Getting-Started.md

 ## Running the Demos

 These instructions describe how to set-up and run an autonomous waypoint mission using Propbot.
-If you are executing the mission in simulation follow the additional instructions for _Setting up the simulation computer_.
+If you are not executing the mission in simulation, skip the instructions for _Setting up the simulation computer_.

+### Setting up communication between multiple machines

+In order to set up the mission command centre to communicate with the vehicle autonomy computer, perform the following steps:

+1. Make sure both the mission command centre computer and vehicle autonomy computer are on the same network.
+Do a simple ping test to make sure they can communicate with each other.
+2. On the vehicle autonomy computer, run: `export ROS_MASTER_URI=http://propbot@vehicle_autonomy_computer:11311`.
+3. On the vehicle autonomy computer, run: `roscore`.
+4. On the mission command centre computer, run: `export ROS_MASTER_URI=http://propbot@vehicle_autonomy_computer:11311`.

+Make sure the export command is either in run in every terminal used.

+Repeat steps all of the above steps to set up communication between the simulation computer and vehicle autonomy computer.

 ### Setting up the simulation computer